kubecost/docs/markdown.md

 Markdown's syntax is intended for one purpose: to be used as a format for *writing* for the web.

-Markdown is not a replacement for HTML, or even close to it.
-Its syntax is very small, corresponding only to a very small subset of HTML tags.
-The idea is *not* to create a syntax that makes it easier to insert HTML tags.
-In my opinion, HTML tags are already easy to insert.
 The idea for Markdown is to make it easy to read, write, and edit prose.
 HTML is a *publishing* format; Markdown is a *writing* format.
 Thus, Markdown's formatting syntax only addresses issues that can be conveyed in plain text.